 - If the student is agitated to the point of being unreasonable, ask them

 to leave.
-These incidents can then be reported to the Student
+These incidents can then be reported to Student

-Conduct Program.
+Conduct and Community Standards.
 Complaint forms should be available in your departmental

 office.
 Some students have established a track record of being disruptive

 in classes all over campus.
 That's why it's important to report serious offenses.

 - If a student refuses to leave class, give the class a 10 minute break.
 Find